AleksTor2208/MemoryGame/README.md

 # Memory Game

-Simple desktop game implemented with C# and WPF.
+desktop game implemented with C# and WPF.

 ## Getting Started

 Once you download the repository build the entire solution.
-Then set MemoryGameBL project as StartUp project and press Start.
+Then set MemoryGameBL as StartUp project and press Start.

 ### Prerequisites